Topological actions of Temperley-Lieb algebras and Representation Stability: Future directions

 \

-(3) A perhaps surprising fact that we learnt from \hyperref[shattrimsha]{Shattrimsha Theorem} is that, for any $\TL_n$-space $X$, the only representations that occur as summands of $H_*(\quotient{X}{Q})$ are the standard representations $V_{n,p}$.
+(3) A perhaps surprising fact that we learnt from Theorem \ref{main} is that, for any $\TL_n$-space $X$ with $H_k(X)^{\TL_n} = 0$, the only representations that occur in the nontrivial part as summands are the standard representations $V_{n,p}$.
 Our proof of this was constructive in nature.
-In \cite{tl2}, the authors provide a classification of indecomposable modules over $\TL_n$ (It is not so straightforward, since we are are working at the root of unity $q = e^{\frac{i \pi}{3}})$.
-It is conceivable that another proof of the fact that we unearthed in this paper could be obtained by studying the structure theory of the other indecomposable on the list, and comparing it with structural obstructions of $H_*(\quotient{X}{Q})$.
+In \cite{tl2} (Belletete, Ridout, Saint-Aubin), the authors provide a classification of indecomposable modules over $\TL_n$ (It is not so straightforward, since we are are working at the root of unity $q = e^{\frac{i \pi}{3}})$.
+It is conceivable that another proof of the fact that we unearthed in this paper could be obtained by studying the structure theory of the other indecomposable on the list, and comparing it with structural obstructions of the condition $H_k(X)^{\TL_n} = 0$.
 While constructive proofs like we present in this paper are usually preferred, this other proof would also be valuable, since it would shed insight both into structural features present in topologically obtained representations and structural features of the various indecomposables.

 \